Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Proposed Method

 After processing the shared $\bm{M}$ for every task, we obtain $N$ matrices and reshape each of them back into $HW\times HW$ to obtain each $\bm{G}_{t_k} \in \mathbb{R}^{HW,HW}$.
 Now, in a given $\bm{G}_{t_k}$, each row contains information about the relationship of a single feature with every other feature across all tasks.
 Since we use $f\times f$ kernels where $f>1$, we also embed cross-task spatial interaction patterns.
-Next, we transpose the matrix so that the row containing all pertinent information for $x_{i,j}$ is stored at location $(i,j)$ after the diffusion process, which perfectly maintains spatial coherence throughout the entire attention process.
+Next, we transpose the matrix so that the row containing all pertinent information for $x_{u,v}$ is stored at location $(u,v)$ after the diffusion process, which perfectly maintains spatial coherence throughout the entire attention process. \s{repeat why it is important to have such property}

-\subsection{Task-Specific Diffusion}
+\subsubsection{Task-Specific Diffusion}

+\s{again, first why, then how. why do we need diffused features ...} The purpose of this final stage is to take the learned cross-task affinity attention mappings, $\bm{G}_{t_k}$, and diffuse them back into the features of the initial task predictions, $\bm{F}^i_{t_k}$, to get the refined features, $\bm{F}^r_{t_k}$, that will be used to generate the final predictions.